 When should you replace old freezers, fridges, washing machines and dishwashers?

 Running a twenty-year-old fridge might seem like you are being thrifty and green; I’d think again!
 Fridges and freezers run 24 hours a day, and energy efficiency has improved vastly over recent years.
 We’ve developed a simple-to-use tool to help you see the potential savings for chest freezers, fridges, washing machines and dishwashers.

 When should you replace old appliances?

 ← SWIPE →

-Keeping an eye on retailers discount code offers can be a good way of saving money –Sust-it keeps an update list of discount codes and offers.
-Combining these with manufacturer’s promotional deals, extended warranties and cash-back offers, could dramatically bring down the cost of ownership.
+Keeping an eye on retailers’ discount code offers can save money –Sust-it keeps an updated list of discount codes and offers.
+Combining these with manufacturer’s promotional deals, extended warranties, and cash-back offers could dramatically reduce ownership costs.

 * Life expectancy source UK Gov (defra) 2009